Southeast Asia's Art Histories I

-This module will provide students with a broad basis in the arts of Southeast Asia, while exploring how art history has played an integral role in defining the region that came to be identified only in the 20th century as 'Southeast Asia.'
-The breadth of knowledge gained - in a range of arts across the region - will ground sustained examination of the past, present and future of the discipline of Southeast Asian Art History.
-A principal focus will be the selective mediation of Sinitic, Islamic, and regional Hindu-Buddhist influences to articulate local systems of representation, value, and power.
-Topics include sculpture and architecture associated with Angkor, Dvaravati, Sukhothai, and Central Java; illuminated manuscripts from the Malay world; sacred offerings from Bali; ceramics from Vietnam; and the classical and modern registers of temple mural painting.
-By following both a chronological and thematic approach, and developing a disciplinary consciousness, this module enables students to apprehend the vitality of forms in the arts of Southeast Asia across history and geography, their crucial role in defining aesthetics, cultural belonging, political prestige, and intercultural exchange, and the role of art historical scholarship in the ongoing definition of the region.
+This module will provide students with a broad basis in the arts of Southeast Asia, while exploring how art history and museology has played an integral role in defining the region that came to be identified only in the 20th century as 'Southeast Asia.'
+The breadth of knowledge gained - in a range of arts across the region as well as in the major British instiutions promoting knowledge of these arts - will ground sustained examination of the past, present and future of the discipline of Southeast Asian Art History, with a view to decolonization of the field.
+A principle focus will be exploring interpretive paradigms of the selective mediation of Sinitic, Islamic, and regional Hindu-Buddhist influences to articulate local systems of representation, value, and power.
+Topics include sculpture and architecture associated with Angkor, Pagan, Dvaravati, Sukhothai, and Java; illuminated manuscripts from the Malay and Buddhist worlds; sacred offerings from Bali; ceramics from Vietnam; the classical and modern registers of temple mural painting; and textiles.
+By following both a chronological and thematic approach, developing a disciplinary consciousness and understanding of the institutional contexts in which knowledge of Southeast Asian art has historically evolved, this module enables students to apprehend the vitality of forms in the arts of Southeast Asia across history and geography, their crucial role in defining aesthetics, cultural belonging, political prestige, and intercultural exchange, and the role of art historical scholarship and museology in the ongoing definition of the region.

 Objectives and learning outcomes of the module

 On successful completion of this module a student will be able to:

 - Acquire broad knowledge of key periods, styles, and themes in the art history of Southeast Asia